 Snapchat, Accenture, Kmong, Digital Services, Ovrsea.

-Foundation, unlike other frameworks, focuses on creating prototypes rather than production code.
+Foundation, unlike other front-end frameworks, focuses on creating prototypes rather than production code.
 This enables teams to move quickly from a design to a functional prototype without having to spend time writing code.

 If you want to create a visually stunning, mobile-friendly website with a personalised user experience, use the Foundation framework.